Sharan-Babu/FB_wit/README.md

 5)	A new project will be created and your screen should look like this:
 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit3.JPG)

-6)	To the <i>left</i> you can find a handy menu bar which we will talk about in a minute and in the center you will see the main components with which we will be brewing our magic.
+6)	To the <i>left</i> you can find a handy menu bar which we will talk about in a minute and in the center you can see the main components with which we will be brewing our magic.

 7)	 Now, let us understand how to create an intent and select present entities in the incoming prompt as per our use-case <i>(Code Assistant)</i>.